-One of the many things you need to do to prepare for your little ones' arrival is to choose a doctor to oversee their health care.
-A pediatrician is medical doctor who manages the physical, behavioral, and mental care for children from birth until age 18.
+One of the many things you need to do to prepare for your baby's arrival is to choose a doctor to oversee their health care.
+A pediatrician is a medical doctor who manages the physical, behavioral, and mental care for children from birth until age 18.
 A pediatrician is trained to diagnose and treat a broad range of childhood illnesses, from minor health problems to serious diseases.

-Pediatricians have graduated from medical school and completed a three-year residency program in pediatrics.
+Pediatricians have graduated from medical school and completed a 3-year residency program in pediatrics.
 A board-certified pediatrician has passed rigorous exams given by the American Board of Pediatrics.
 To remain certified, pediatricians have to meet regular continuing education requirements.

-What Does Your Pediatrician Do?
+What Does a Pediatrician Do?

 - Do physical exams

 - Make sure your child is meeting developmental milestones in growth, behavior, and skills